szhshp/NextJS-BlogTemplate-ProjectTitan/posts/Document-Main.md

 You don't need to care about it, at all.

-It may show a lightbox when you click a pic in any post.
+It may show the lightbox on click of a image in any post.

 ![Lightbox Example](/demo/lightbox.png)